rachele182/Master-Thesis/CDAC/read_me.txt

 ## Adaptive Cooperative Admittance Controller

-Here you can find the instruction to run the simulation and visualize the preliminary results in Matlab.
+Here you can find the instructions to run the simulation and visualize the preliminary results in Matlab.
 There are two main steps: one with adaptation of only relative stiffness and one with adaptation of both relative and absolute stiffnes.

 Step A) Adapating relative stiffness: